 Note: The most common bone-shaped dough pieces look stylized yet still simple.
 You might just form ball shapes and press them into the loaf in a line.
 You also can take a piece of dough, roll it into a long cylinder and place a ball at each end.
 You can add more detail if you like, but even a slightly "knobby" loaf gets the idea across.

-Choose one of these glazes to finish your pan de muerto.
-After applying a glaze, sprinkle the loaf with plenty of white or colored sugar using granulated table sugar, superfine (not powdered) sugar, or table sugar pulverized in a blender or food processor.
+You can make a few different types of glazes for pan de muerto.
+After applying a glaze, sprinkle the loaf with plenty of white or color sugars, using granulated sugar, superfine (not confectioners') sugar, or table sugar pulverized in a blender or food processor.
 Here are a few more options.